bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 50°
-- Drizzle
+- Light Rain
-- 72% humidity
+- 71% humidity
-- 4 mph wind
+- 2 mph wind
 - 97% cloud cover
 - 21 AQI 🟩
 - 0.47 inches of snow and 0.18 inches of rain expected in the next 48 hours